Kitchen

 This Is What Makes a Pantry Perfect, According to a Pro Closet Builder

-Because Closetmaid designs pantries both for consumers and for builders, we thought Davis would be the perfect person to share the ideal measurements for pantry shelves.
+Because Closetmaid designs pantries both for consumers and builders, we thought Davis would be the perfect person to share the ideal measurements for pantry shelves.
 Here’s what he says you need to know.

 1. The shelves shouldn’t be too deep.

 The standard depth of most shelves is 16 to 20 inches deep.
-The highest shelf should be shallower, like 12 inches deep, to make those items easier to access.
+The highest shelf should be shallower, roughly 12 inches deep, to make those items easier to access.
 If you find that stuff seems to get pushed to the back and forgotten about, you should consider even shallower shelves.

 2. You need floor space.